bdurushia/team-profile-generator/README.md

   - [Questions](#questions)

   ## Installation
   [Node.js](https://nodejs.org/en/download/) must be installed to run this application.
-Once you clone the repo, open a new terminal in the application's index directory.
-Run the command `npm install` to install node modules and the dependencies(inquirer, jest).
-To run the application, run the command `node index`.
+Once you clone the repo, open a new terminal in the application's primary directory where the index.js file exists.
+Run the command `npm install` ( or `npm i` for short) to install node modules and the dependencies(inquirer, jest).
+To run the application, run the command `node index.js` or `node index` for short.
 Follow the prompts and fill them out accordingly.
 The generated html and css files will be located in the `/dist` folder.
+You can then copy the two files to wherever you'd like them to be host your team's profile.

   - [Video Walkthrough - Clone & Install NPM](https://drive.google.com/file/d/1WYbwPvTXwWsTmprA2oMwpOS3hGugDlss/view?usp=sharing)
   - [Video Walktrhough - Run Test Suites](https://drive.google.com/file/d/1eROS_Ceo-enm4LSsyFkIfHdEjeynWVOh/view?usp=sharing)